|

 Another possibility: certain viruses escape from cells NOT by bursting

-the cell, but instead by growing long nanofilaments.
-Smallpox does this.
+nanofilaments.
+Smallpox virus does this.

 snap off, and be carried away by moving air.
 At the microscopic scale,